Mason County Sports Hall of Fame

 View our Life Lesson honorees here.

-View our web page at ValueOfSports.org.
+View the Value of Sports Museum web page at ValueOfSports.org.

 In addition to honoring and recognizing our area’s outstanding athletes, contributors, and teams, the hall will focus on, and feature exhibits that reflect the six significant life lessons that athletics can teach.
 Leadership, respect, embracing teamwork, overcoming adversity, understanding perseverance, and developing character.
 In addition, there will be five areas of emphasis that have contributed greatly to the legacy of Mason County Sports.
 These legacy exhibits will focus on the MacPhail family; the five consecutive MHSAA state girls gymnastics championships; the Mason County Eastern girls softball dominance of 32 consecutive years of winning at least the state MHSAA District softball championship, among many other championships; the Jensens family sports legacy; and, the legacy of Mason County Fast-Pitch softball.
 Five decades of 50 plus male and female teams that won countless district, regional, state, and national championships.
 Also featured in the renovated MCSHF exhibits will be nine local hall of fame athletes and their respective stories on the values learned from sports that have contributed to their life success after sports.